andrewbranch/docs/modules/04_01_ESM-CJS-Interop.md

 ### Setting the right `module` compiler option is critical

 Since interoperability rules differ between hosts, TypeScript can’t offer correct checking behavior unless it understands what kind of module is represented by each file it sees, and what set of rules to apply to them.
 This is the purpose of the `module` compiler option.
-(In particular, code that is intended to run in Node is subject to stricter rules than code that will be processed by a bundler.
-The compiler’s output is not checked for Node compatibility unless `module` is set to `node16` or `nodenext`.)
+(In particular, code that is intended to run in Node.js is subject to stricter rules than code that will be processed by a bundler.
+The compiler’s output is not checked for Node.js compatibility unless `module` is set to `node16` or `nodenext`.)

 ### Applications with CommonJS code should always enable `esModuleInterop`